visgl/loaders.gl/docs/upgrade-guide.md

 **Table Schemas**

-If you are referencing table schemas returned by loaders, they will no longer be Apache Arrow schemas, but instead equivalent "serialized" loaders.gl schemas.
-You can recover an Arrow schema as follows
+If you are referencing table schemas returned by loaders, they will no longer be Apache Arrow schemas, but instead equivalent "serialized" lower-overhead loaders.gl schemas.
+You can recover Arrow schemas as follows

 ```typescript
 import {deserializeArrowSchema} from '@loaders.gl/schema-utils';